Bibliography for Tracing French Noble Families

 Meurgey de Tupigny, Jacques, ed.
 Armorial de la généralité de Paris.
 4 vols.
 Macon, 1965-1967.

-This is a well done example of a concentrating on the "Armorial général" manuscript of arms for a particular region, Paris.
-It has the blazons (technical descriptions of coats-of-arms) for the families living in and around Paris.
+This is a well done example of a work using the "Armorial général de France" manuscript of arms for a particular region, Paris.
+It has the blazons (technical descriptions of arms) for the families living in and around Paris.
 It also has blazons for corporations, churches, and guilds.
-He also has a list of published armorials based on the "Armorial général" manuscript for other provinces.
+He also has a list of published armorials based on the "Armorial général de France" manuscript for other provinces.
 The introductory material in these volumes is an excellent explanation of the 1696 arms tax and the history of the "Armorial général."

 Jougla de Morenas, Henri, and Raoul de Warren.
 Grand armorial de France.
 7 vols., Paris: Les Editions Héraldiques, 1934-1952; reprint ed., Paris: Frankelve, 1975.